esamaric-srl/Microsoft-Courses/CWWFM101.md

 ## Introduction

 In the dynamic world of web development, creating engaging and user-friendly forms is a crucial skill.
-The CWWFM101 course, "Creating, Styling, and Validating Web Forms," offers a comprehensive exploration of the techniques and best practices for designing, implementing, and enhancing web forms.
+The <a href="https://www.esamatic.it/corsi/creating-styling-and-validating-web-forms-courseware">CWWFM101: Creating, Styling, and Validating Web Forms</a> course, offers a comprehensive exploration of the techniques and best practices for designing, implementing, and enhancing web forms.
 This course is designed to equip web developers, designers, and UI/UX professionals with the knowledge and skills needed to create intuitive, aesthetically pleasing, and functionally robust web forms.

-Whether you're a seasoned web developer looking to refine your form creation skills, a designer aiming to improve user experience, or a newcomer to web development, CWWFM101 provides a solid foundation and advanced techniques for mastering web forms.
+Whether you're a seasoned web developer looking to refine your form creation skills, a designer aiming to improve user experience, or a newcomer to web development, <a href="https://www.esamatic.it/corsi/creating-styling-and-validating-web-forms-courseware">CWWFM101</a> provides a solid foundation and advanced techniques for mastering web forms.
 This course demystifies the complexities of form design and empowers you to create forms that not only look great but also provide a seamless user experience.

 ## Course Overview

-The CWWFM101 course is an intensive training program that covers all aspects of web form development.
+The <a href="https://www.esamatic.it/corsi/creating-styling-and-validating-web-forms-courseware">CWWFM101</a> course is an intensive training program that covers all aspects of web form development.
 Here's a quick snapshot of the course details:

 - **Duration**: 21 hours (typically spread over 3 days)
 - **Format**: Instructor-led training